METEO 3 Lesson 12 Images

 Text description of the loop of visible satellite images of Hurricane Maria's eye (0:15)

-The image is a satellite view depicting Hurricane Maria, primarily in grayscale.
-At the center, there is a dark circular area, representing the eye of the storm, surrounded by dense cloud formations.
-These clouds spiral outward in a counterclockwise direction, with textures and patterns indicating varying cloud densities.
-The image displays a swirling motion, typical of such systems, highlighting the storm's intensity and structure.
-In the lower left corner, a thin red line appears, which might be part of an overlay or marker on the satellite image.
+The image is a satellite view depicting Hurricane Maria, shown primarily in grayscale.
+At the center is a dark circular area representing the eye of the storm, surrounded by dense cloud formations.
+These clouds spiral outward in a counterclockwise pattern, with varying textures and shading indicating differences in cloud density.
+The overall appearance conveys the storm’s strong rotation and intensity.
+In the lower‑left corner, a thin red line appears, which is an overlay representing land beneath the storm.

 Tropical Cyclone Steering